aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging.fileformats.emf.emf.records/emfpolypolygon16/_index.md

 url: /python-net/aspose.imaging.fileformats.emf.emf.records/emfpolypolygon16/
 ---

-The EMR_POLYPOLYGON16 record specifies a series of closed polygons.
+**Summary:** The EMR_POLYPOLYGON16 record specifies a series of closed polygons.
 Each polygon is outlined <br/>            using the current pen, and filled using the current brush and polygon fill mode.
 The polygons drawn <br/>            by this record can overlap.

 **Module:** [aspose.imaging.fileformats.emf.emf.records](/imaging/python-net/aspose.imaging.fileformats.emf.emf.records/)